Daewood Davis: Miami Dolphins

 After going undrafted in the 2023 NFL draft, Davis signed with the Miami Dolphins on April 30, 2023.
 He was waived on August 29, 2023 due to his in-game injury.

 On August 26, 2023, during the fourth quarter of the Week 3 preseason game versus the Jacksonville Jaguars, Davis suffered an injury after sustaining a hit from Jaguars linebacker Dequan Jackson while the wideout was attempting to catch a pass from teammate James Blackman.
 Jackson appeared to make helmet-to-helmet contact with Davis, drawing an unnecessary roughness flag after the play and leaving Davis immobilized and later carted off the field.
 The game was later suspended with 8 minutes and 32 seconds remaining, with Dolphins head coach Mike McDaniel saying, "The two teams agreed that football shouldn't be played anymore tonight."
 This was the second game to be suspended in the 2023 NFL season as the first involved Patriots cornerback Isaiah Bolden after a Week 2 preseason game against the Packers.
 The next day on August 27, 2023, the Dolphins had released a statement saying that Davis was released from the hospital and would be traveling back to Miami with the team personnel.
 However two days later on August 29, 2023, Davis was waived by the Dolphins with an injury settlement ahead of the team's cuts for the 53-player roster limit.

 Memphis Showboats (first stint)

 On October 1, 2023, Davis was signed by the Memphis Showboats of the United States Football League (USFL).
 He was named to the 2024 All-UFL team on June 5, 2024.
 His contract with the team was terminated on June 17, 2024 to sign with an NFL team.

 Carolina Panthers

 On June 18, 2024, Davis signed with the Carolina Panthers.
 He was waived with an injury designation on July 31.

 Memphis Showboats (second stint)

 Davis re-signed with the Memphis Showboats on September 26, 2024.
 He was placed on injured reserve at the start of the 2025 season, and activated on April 28, 2025.

+Birmingham Stallions

+On January 13, 2026, Davis was selected by the Birmingham Stallions in the 2026 UFL Draft.